 New farm-to-table food tours

-He Aina Ola, which means “a nourishing feast,” is a collaboration with the Westin Princeville Ocean Resort Villas.
+He Aina Ola, which means “a nourishing feast,” is a collaboration with the Westin Princeville Ocean Resort Villas every second and fourth Monday.
 A chef from the Westin prepares a three-course menu using seasonal ingredients from Waipa’s gardens and orchards paired with wine, an intimate dinner beginning with an hourlong tour of its grounds.
-Hawaiian music and hula by Sproat-Beck’s ohana accompany the meal, which is designated for up to 24 people.
-The second tour, Pili Au, aptly translated “embrace the changing times,” is a tasting that demos four different dishes based on its present-day food complex, which includes kale, lettuce, pumpkins, basil, eggplants and, of course, kalo.
-The tour coincides with its Tuesday on-site farmers market so attendees can replicate the recipes from the tour with local produce from around the island.
+Hawaiian music and hula by Sproat-Beck’s ohana accompany the meal, which is designed for up to 24 people.

 These programs are a natural direction for Waipa’s community, which hope it reminds visitors to “just slow down, be aware and in observance, and to be humble,” Sproat-Beck says, of staying on the north shore.
 “Approach things wanting to learn, because that’s the value in what we do.
 The people who come on our tours learn so much about what we do and why we do it and the place here—they all go away definitely changed and caring more about this community, and that’s what we want.”

 He Aina Ola is open to all, but must be booked through the Westin Princeville concierge. $135, 4:30 p.m., held every second and fourth Monday of the month.
 Reservations required; call (808) 827-8700.
 More at waipafoundation.org.